Travis (band): Artistic re-evaluation (2007–2009)

-Where You Stand (2010–2013)
+Return to prominence (2010–2016)

 A live acoustic album featuring Healy and Dunlop was released on 19 January 2010.
 In 2011, Travis returned to live performances.
 They played at the Maxidrom Festival in Moscow, in May; at G! festival, Faroe Island, and the Rock'n Coke Festival in Istanbul, Turkey, in July.
 On 31 October, Fran Healy performed a concert in Berlin along with Keane's Tim Rice-Oxley.
 Travis recorded songs for their next album at the end of September 2011, and they continued writing new songs in February 2012 with Tim Rice–Oxley of Keane, in both Berlin and London.

 A pre single teaser track called "Another Guy", from the band's forthcoming seventh album, was released as a free download from the band's official website on 20 March 2013.
 On 25 April 2013, they revealed that the new album Where You Stand would be released on 19 August 2013 via Kobalt Label Services, and that the first eponymous single "Where You Stand" would be released on 30 April.

-Everything at Once and Almost Fashionable (2013–2016)

 A post from Travis on their Instagram page confirmed that recording had commenced on the band's eighth album at Hansa Tonstudio in Berlin in January 2015.
 On 25 November 2015, Travis shared a free-download single "Everything at Once" and announced two UK live shows for January 2016.
 A new album, also titled Everything at Once, was released on 29 April 2016.
 In 2016, at the 18th annual Scottish Music Awards, Travis were presented with an award for their outstanding contribution to music.

 Travis's June 2016 tour of Mexico formed the backdrop for Almost Fashionable: A Film About Travis, a documentary directed by Healy.
 The film stars Wyndham Wallace, a music journalist and acquaintance of Healy's in Berlin, who was invited to travel with Travis to Mexico because he had previously expressed his distaste for the band.
 The film had its premiere in 2018 at the 72nd Edinburgh International Film Festival, where it won the Audience Award.